rmlmcfadden/bdata/README.md

 | `beam_kev()`     | Get beam implantation energy in keV     |
 | `get_pulse_s()`     | Get beam pulse duration in s     |

 ## Misc Features

-### Representation

-   Representation has been nicely formatted so that typing the object name into the interpreter produces nice output.

-### Operators

-   bvar, bscaler, and bhist objects allow for arithmatic or logic operators to be used, where the value used in the operation is the mean, count, or data array respectively.

-   Example:    `b.ppg.bias15 + 1`
-   is equivalent to
-               `b.ppg.bias15.mean + 1`
+In addition to those provided by [`mdata`](#mdata).

 ### Special Rules For Attributes

-   If an attribute is not found in bdata, it will look for the attribute in the bdict objects in the order: camp, epics, ppg, hist.
+   If an attribute is not found in bdata, it will look for the attribute in the mdict objects in the order: camp, epics, ppg, hist.
    This second-level attribute search is much slower than regular access.

-   bdict objects all allow assignment and fetching of dictionary keys as if they were attributes.
-Note that one can replace `+` with `p`, and `-` with `m` to allow fetching of histograms.

-   Example: `b.ppg.beam_on`, `b.ppg['beam_on']`, `b.beam_on` all have the
-            exact same output, with the last being much slower than the others.

 # [bjoined](https://github.com/dfujim/bdata/blob/master/bdata/bjoined.py)